gallenc/solent3Public/monitoring-applications/Cackti/README.md

 **3. Download and Extract Docker-Compose Repo**

 Head to *[https://github.com/pozgo/docker-cacti](https://github.com/pozgo/docker-cacti)* and download the whole repo.
 Extract it to the directory you wish to run Jira in, and navigate to this location in the linux terminal.
 Run the application in Docker using the command below, and wait for the process to complete.
-You will find that the database will start, but Cacti will fail.
+You may find - especially on the first few start ups - that the database will start, but Cacti will fail.
 Terminate the process with `Ctrl+C`, and once it's ended, simply run it again and it will work.

  | Step #  | Command* | Description |
 | ------------- | ------------- | -------------|
 | 1  | ```sudo docker-compose up```  | Run the project.
 Docker will automatically download and install any modules named in the Docker-Compose.yml file which aren't yet downloaded.
 In this case that'll probably be all of them.
 Don't worry though, it'll only download them the first time! |

+Now you can access Cacti via localhost (or whatever IP you are using) in your browser, with the default log in details: `admin`/`admin`

 ## Demo Installation